-During their time at Tufts, students might take a voluntary leave of absence for a semester or more for a multitude of personal, professional, medical or academic reasons.
-This page is meant to help students identify their options by introducing the different types of leaves available.
 We understand that not all situations and circumstances are the same.
-Tufts handles each leave of absence on a case-by-case basis to provide students with individualized attention aimed at fostering long-term success at the University.
-Please know that the appropriate Dean of Student Affairs or Advising Dean (Liberal Arts BA/BS, Liberal Arts BFA, or Engineering) will help you navigate this process.
+Tufts handles each instance of time away on a case-by-case basis to provide students with individualized attention aimed at fostering long-term success at the University.
+The appropriate point person in Student Support, Advising (Liberal Arts BA/BS, Liberal Arts BFA, or Engineering), or your graduate department will help you navigate this process.

-International Students: Please note that all medical and non-medical leaves of absence must also be coordinated with the International Center.
+International Students: Please note that all time away must also be coordinated with the International Center.

 Parental Leave (Graduate Students)